Browsed by

 Who wrote Hebrews?

 Who wrote Hebrews?
 In thirteen New Testament letters, or epistles, Paul introduces himself as the writer.
 However, the writer of Hebrews is anonymous.
-Throughout most of Christian history, the apostle Paul was viewed as the writer of Hebrews.
+Hebrews was accepted as an epistle of Paul by early writers, and throughout most of Christian history, the apostle Paul was viewed as the writer of Hebrews.
 However, in the last couple of hundred years, this view has been dismissed by many of the “experts.”
 What are the facts?
-Did Paul write Hebrews?
+Who wrote Hebrews?

 “As early as the end of the second century the church of Alexandria in Egypt accepted Hebrews as a letter of Paul, and that became the commonly held view in the East.
 Pauline authorship was contested in the West in the fourth century, but then accepted.
 In the sixteenth century, doubts about that position were again raised, and the modern consensus is that the letter was not written by Paul.
 There is, however, no widespread agreement on any of the other suggested authors, e. g., Barnabus, Apollos, or Priscilla and Aquila.
 The document itself has no statement about its author”—Introduction to The Letter To The Hebrews, New American Bible (NAB) read more

-Are God, Jesus, and the holy Spirit a Trinity in 2 Thessalonians?
+Are God, Jesus, and the Holy Spirit a Trinity in 2 Thessalonians?

-Are God, Jesus, and the holy Spirit a Trinity in 2 Thessalonians?
+Are God, Jesus, and the Holy Spirit a Trinity in 2 Thessalonians?

 In the Bible book of 2 Thessalonians, the Apostle Paul speaks of God, Jesus Christ, and the holy Spirit.
 If Paul and/or the early Christians believed Jesus is God or part of a Trinity, we should be able to find evidence of this in the New Testament letters.
 But is this the case in 2 Thessalonians?
 Is the Trinity in 2 Thessalonians?
 Let’s examine some of the pertinent verses to find out.